 Siddiqa Saeed Malik

-Hafsa has an experience of 7 years in social and development sector.
-Being on responsible positions she has been engaged in managing the training projects at IHT and supervising operations in field areas.
-She is also part of business development department for development of projects and programs.
-Currently she is handling the social media and marketing.
+Hafsa has seven years of experience in the social and development sector and is currently handling the social media and marketing for Indus Heritage Trust.
+She has been in charge of managing the training projects at IHT and has also supervised several operations in the field areas.
+Hafsa is also a member of the business development department for the development of projects and programs.